 That is what that essay means to me, what this movement means to me.

-I think now, more than ever, it’s important for us to raise our voices, to stand for and with one another, to put guilt and shame and fear aside as much as we can, and to recognize that we all come from different stories and places.
+I think now, more than ever, alongside the #metoo movement, it’s important for us to raise our voices, to stand FOR and WITH one another, and put guilt, shame, and fear aside.
+We must recognize that we all come from different stories and places.
 And even if we all can’t comfortably share pieces of our pasts, we can find comfort in knowing we are not alone.

 And that’s where the healing begins.